-If a student transfers from full time to part time mode of study they will be charged a pro rata amount for the period they were registered as a full time student and a pro rata amount for the remaining period as a part time student.
+If a student transfers from full time to part time mode of study on a programme of study with a different fee band they will be charged a pro rata amount for the period they were registered as a full time student and a pro rata amount for the remaining period as a part time student.
 This may result in an increase in the fee due.